sebkirche/smime_send/README.md

 --

     smime_send.pl -t alice [-f bob] -s 'some stuff' -a file1,file2,fileN message.txt

+    Note: since v1.2 you can specify the mime-type and/or the name of the attachment if it cannot be determined automatically, or if you want to rename it
+          ${cmd} -t alice [-f bob] -s 'some stuff' -a path/to/fileFOO::fileBAR,path/to/fileBAR::fileBROL
+          ${cmd} -t alice [-f bob] -s 'some stuff' -a <(some command output | gzip -c):application/gzip:data.txt.gz

 Sign a clear message (including possible attachments) --